 6.4.10 Using the stop valve and service port

 To handle the stop valve

-- · Make sure to keep all stop valves open during operation. - The figure below shows the name of each part required in handling the stop valve. - The stop valve is factory closed.
+- Make sure to keep all stop valves open during operation. - The gas and liquid stop valves are factory closed. - The figures below show the name of each part required in handling the stop valve.